 The dating apps have become a bit of a game in a way.
-It is something that is done to pass time.
-Sometimes I you just go on to see who likes you with no intention of meeting up.
+It is something that is done to pass the time.
+Sometimes If you just go on to see who likes you with no intention of meeting up.
 It’s strange.

 That habit carries with me when I’m traveling too.
 It’s like checking my Instagram when I’m on my phone.
 I just sort of end up on Bumble or Tinder seeing the type of woman that might match with me in another place.

 I’ll usually start a conversation with my matches when I’m traveling.
 I find people from other areas fascinating and it’s easy to pick up a conversation with a stranger on a dating app than it is in the streets of Paris.